yiwu3microsoft/nunchaku/docs/setup_windows.md

 ## 3. Set Up Workflows

-To use the official workflows, download them from the [ComfyUI-nunchaku repository](https://github.com/mit-han-lab/ComfyUI-nunchaku/tree/main/workflows) and place them in your `ComfyUI/user/default/workflows` directory.
+To use the official workflows, download them from the [ComfyUI-nunchaku](https://github.com/mit-han-lab/ComfyUI-nunchaku/tree/main/workflows) and place them in your `ComfyUI/user/default/workflows` directory.
 The command can be

 ```bash
 # From the root of your ComfyUI folder